 In 1994, the ground was broken on the new Family Life Center, housing the church offices, a gym, a new kitchen, a library, a youth floor, a multimedia room, and additional meeting spaces.
 The Family Life Center was dedicated in March of 1995.

 Thanks largely to the tireless work of Carolyn Barker, Tommy and Amy Neathery, and others, Wesley United Methodist Church was designated United Methodist Historic Site Number 568 on May 12, 2021.
 A dedication event was held on April 24, 2022.

-On October 2, 2022, Wesley will celebrate Homecoming Sunday in honor of the 100th Anniversary of our historic and beautiful sanctuary, first constructed in 1922.
-A full weekend of activities is planned.
+On October 2, 2022, Wesley celebrated Homecoming Sunday in honor of the 100th Anniversary of our historic and beautiful sanctuary, first constructed in 1922.